hexadecimal233/awesome_stars/README.md

 *   [asiekierka/FoamFix](https://github.com/asiekierka/FoamFix) - Minecraft memory usage optimization mod.
 Please note that code contained herein is not a suggestion for Minecraft unless explicitly declared elsewhere, in writing, by the rightsholder(s).

-*   [Earthcomputer/EnchantmentCracker](https://github.com/Earthcomputer/EnchantmentCracker) - Cracking the XP seed in Minecraft and choosing your enchantments

 ## Astro

 *   [TatsukiMengChen/Blog](https://github.com/TatsukiMengChen/Blog) -